Lead Teacher, Adult Education

 - Providing whole class, small group, pair and individual instruction

-- Circulating to answer student progress while in the questions
+- Circulating to ensure student understanding

 - Guiding students to understand class content